Luciano Civelli

-Luciano Civelli (born 6 October 1986) is an Argentine retired footballer who played as a midfielder.
+Luciano Civelli (born 6 October 1986) is an Argentine former professional footballer who played as a midfielder.

 Career

 Banfield

 Civelli made his breakthrough into the Banfield first team in 2006, and established himself as a member of the first team squad.
 Whilst with the Argentinian club, Civelli scored eight times in 68 appearances.

 Ipswich Town

-On 12 January 2009 Sky Sports News reported that Banfield had accepted a bid of £1 million from English Football League Championship side Ipswich Town.
+On 12 January 2009, Sky Sports News reported that Banfield had accepted a bid of £1 million from Football League Championship side Ipswich Town.

 On 28 January it was announced that Civelli had passed a medical and agreed terms on a move to Ipswich.
 Civelli holds an Italian passport, which allowed him to sign without requiring a work permit.
 Officially signing for an undisclosed fee, his contract keeps him at Ipswich until summer 2012.
 He made his debut at Portman Road on 14 February 2009 in a 1–1 draw with Blackpool.
 He fast became a crowd favourite for his work-rate, effort and determination.